NetApp/NetApp-Hadoop-NFS-Connector/README.md

 The code is written in a way such that existing applications do not have to change.
 All one has to do is to copy the connector jar into the lib/ directory of Hadoop/Spark.
 Then, modify core-site.xml to provide the necessary details.

+**NOTE: The code is in beta.
+We would love for you to try it out and give us feedback.**

 This is the first release and it does the following:
 * Connects to a NFSv3 storage server supporting AUTH_NONE or AUTH_SYS authentication method.
 * Works with Apache Hadoop (vanilla) 2.2 or newer, Hortonworks HDP 2.2 or newer